WHERE TO FIND THE WILD HORSES OF SHANNON COUNTY, MISSOURI

 Directions: Located near Klepzig Mill off of highway NN and Highway H.

 Tips & Helpful Information: There are several vegetation fields along this route where the horses have been seen before.
 I want to make sure you understand that it is highly unlikely that you will see this herd and the risk of either injury or damage to your vehicle is the highest of all the locations.
 If you get stuck or injured out here, there isn't a lot of traffic to help.
-I have a satellite SOS device that I keep with me when I go here.
+I have a satellite SOS device that I keep with me when I go here and I am fully prepared in the event of injury.

 If you are brave enough and can make your way via this route, you will end up at Klepzig Mill (four creek crossings later) and dump out at Highway NN which will take you have to Highway H. If you go left, you will go to Winona.
 If you go right, you will go towards Highway 106 and Eminence.